-NTSB releases preliminary report on Lake Erie plane crash
+Medical examiner: 3 of 6 victims from plane crash identified

-The NTSB report issued Thursday night provides a timeline for the Dec.
-29 crash, but does not indicate why the Cessna Citation 525 suddenly lost altitude and crashed just one minute after takeoff.
+Identifications were made for the plane’s pilot, 45-year-old John Fleming, of Dublin, Ohio, his 15-year-old son, Jack, and a family friend, 50-year-old Brian Casey, of Powell, Ohio.

-Killed were Columbus businessman John Fleming, who was piloting the plane; his wife, Sue Fleming; their teenage sons, Jack and Andrew Fleming; their neighbor Brian Casey; and Casey’s teenage daughter, Megan Casey, a student at the University of Wisconsin-Madison.
+The other three people on the plane were Fleming’s 46-year-old wife, Sue, their 14-year-old son, Andrew, and Casey’s 19-year-old daughter, Megan, a student at the University of Wisconsin-Madison.
+Cleveland officials announced on Tuesday that it was ending recovery efforts and said it was unlikely additional remains would be found because of conditions in Lake Erie.

-The six were heading back to Columbus after attending a Cleveland Cavaliers game that evening.
+The six were flying back to Columbus after attending a Cleveland Cavaliers game on Dec.
+29.

 Most Read Stories